 The Law differentiates between consumer finance companies established to undertake consumer finance activity and consumer finance providers who are manufacturers or distributers of goods and undertake consumer finance activity as well.
 A common aspect of both entities is that they are prohibited from receiving deposits.
 We outline below the main characteristics of both types of entities:

 Consumer finance companies

-To undertake consumer finance activity, a company must be duly established and licensed by the FRA as per the Law and the Decision.
+In order for a company to undertake consumer finance activity it must be duly established and licensed by the FRA, as per the terms set out in the Law and the Decision.

-Further, to obtain a consumer finance activity license certain conditions must be met, including (i) being a joint stock company; (ii) the issued capital must be at least EGP 10 million and fully paid up upon incorporation; and (iii) at least 50% of the founders must be juridical entities of which 25% must be financial institutions.
+Further, in order for a company to obtain a consumer finance activity license certain conditions must be met, including (i) the company must take the form of a joint stock company; (ii) the issued capital must be at least EGP 10 million and to be fully paid up upon incorporation; and (iii) at least 50% of the founders must be juridical entities of which 25% must be financial institutions.

 The Law specifies the goods and services that can be financed by duly licensed companies, which are vehicles, durable goods, educational services, medical services, travel and tourism services and any other goods and services approved by the FRA’s board of directors.